emontzkajnl/livability/wp-content/plugins/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.70 17/10/2024 =
+* New: One click migration for Table of Contents plus plugin #826
+* New: Add missing parameters in sticky widget shortcode #812
+* Bug: Timber theme TOC links not working on all pages and When ACF compatibility is on homepage gives 500 error #814
+* Bug: Incorrect Symbols Displaying When Adding %PAGE_NAME% as Header Label #816
+* Fix: Preserve-Linebreaks is broken. #806

+= 2.0.69.1 05/09/2024 =
+* Fix: Fatal error #803

+= 2.0.69 28/08/2024 =
+* Fix: Php warning. #788
+* Bug: Sticky ETOC CSS automatically added in homepage #777
+* Fix: Latest Version 2.0.68.1 causing functionality of "Inline CSS" Option in ETOC. #787
+* Fix: SiteNavigation markup issue with Easy TOC #764
+* Bug: The Sticky toggle appears on the homepage If the device target is set as desktop and its apparency is disabled on the Homepage #789
+* Bug: Generate related keyphrase and Keyphrase synonyms are not appearing if the plugin is active #791
+* Tweak: Clean the autoloaded data "ez-toc-post-content-core-level from the database. #793
+* Fix: Auto TOC not getting insert in Product Category Description #797
+* Fix: Copy Shortcode buttons are not working #798

+= 2.0.68.1 21/07/2024 =
+* Fix: Fatal error when inline css is enabled in  version 2.0.68

+= 2.0.68 20/07/2024 =
+* Fix: Stored XSS Security Vulnerability disclosed by Cleantalk (Dmitrii Ignatyev)
+* Compatibility: Tested with WordPress version 6.6  #780

+= 2.0.67.1 19/06/2024 =
+* Bug: Plugin Does Not Save Changes in recent version 2.0.67 #771

+= 2.0.67 18/06/2024 =
+* New: Read Time in Minutes option for individual posts and set the translation for reading time. #763
+* New: Exclude heading by id option #768
+* New: Exclude TOC added using shortcode on specific pages/posts [post_not_in="1,2"] #758
+* Compatibility: Added compatibility with the theme StoreHub #760
+* Compatibility: Conflict issue with custom theme(user specific issue) #750
+* Compatibility: Conflict issue with DIVI theme #749
+* Bug: Highlight Heading colors are not getting customized #755
+* Bug: Sticky TOC appears on homepage without enabling option when front page is set #754
+* Bug: TOC is showing on homepage's post's excerpt Avada theme conflict #757
+* Fix: Passing null to parameter #1 ($string) of type string is deprecated #769
+* Fix: Patched Security Vulnerability disclosed by Dmitrii Ignatyev from cleantalk.org

 = 2.0.66.1 15/05/2024 =
 * Bug: ETOC version 2.0.66 giving **Fatal error**: Uncaught TypeError: method_exists() #752